scorptec68/logsym/README.md

 # logsym
-Internally rotating log with symbol file for common messages.
+Internally rotating binary log with symbol file for common messages.
+Designed for debug logging of a program with file and line numbers etc.